Cloud-CV/EvalAI/docs/source/architecture_decisions.md

 EVALUATION_SCRIPTS[challenge_id].evaluate(*params)
 ```

-This was again a major performance improvement, wherein we saved us from the task of invoking and managing Python processes to evaluate submission messages.
-Also invoking a new python process every time for a new submission would have been really slow.
+This was again a major performance improvement, which saved us from the task of invoking and managing Python processes to evaluate submission messages.
+Also, invoking a new python process every time for a new submission would have been really slow.